joeynorkin/receipt-processor/README.md

 docker compose down
 ```

+# Run app from command line

-# Building the app
+### Building the app
 Assuming you hava Java 17 installed

 ```bash
 ./gradlew clean build
 ```

-# Running the service
+### Running the service
 Run the service on port 8081 simple by executing.
 ```bash
 ./gradlew :receipt-processor-service:bootRun
 ```

 Or you can run multiple instances behind a loadbalancer.
-The API with then be listening on port 8080:
+The API will then be listening on port 8080:
 ```bash
 # Open a new terminal window for each of the following:
 ./gradlew :eureka-server:bootRun